 ... promoting and preserving the traits that are unique about Cheyenne.
 This foundation applies to all projects/proposals/actions.
-The proposal:

-- □ Protects natural, cultural, environmental, or historic resources. - Incorporates building design features that are compatible with our regional heritage (if in or near our historic districts). - □ Utilizes a variety of tools to conserve natural/cultural areas. - Limits or restricts development in potential natural hazard areas, including floodplains and steep &/or unstable slope areas. - Seeks to promote continuation of the south part of the Cheyenne Area (outside the Urban Service Boundary) as a functional agricultural and ranching area. - Develops attractive gateways and places for people that present a positive image of the community.
+The proposal: The proposal: ☐ Protects natural, cultural, environmental, or historic resources. ☐ Incorporates building design features that are open space system. ar compatible with our regional heritage (if in or near our historic districts).
+Utilizes a variety of tools to conserve natural/cultural areas.
+Limits or restricts development in potential natural hazard areas, including floodplains and steep $\&/or$ unstable slope areas.
+Seeks to promote continuation of the south part of the Cheyenne Area (outside the Urban Service Boundary) as a functional agricultural and ranching area.
+Develops attractive gateways and places for people that present a positive image of the community.